Dance Competition

 Australian Ballet Summer School Scholarship: 13 Years and Over

-Granting the recipient a place at the 2024 Australian Ballet Summer School.
+Granting the recipient a place at the 2027 Australian Ballet Summer School.

-Donated by The Hamilton Eisteddfod
+Sponsored by Gwen & Edna Jones Foundation and The Hamilton Eisteddfod

 Stagelit Studios Encouragement Award: Senior